Half-Life Calculator

 The half-life formula states:

-Because the half-life of carbon-14 is known to be 5,730 years, we can use the half-life formula to calculate the elapsed time, or age of the material.
+The half-life of carbon-14 is known to be 5,730 years, so we can use the half-life formula to calculate the elapsed time, or age of the material.

-By rearranging the half-life formula, we can solve for the amount of time elapsed for an initial quantity to reduce to the remaining quantity.
+By rearranging the half-life formula, we can solve for the amount of time elapsed by comparing the amount of carbon-14 remaining with the original amount.

 t = 5,730 × ln(15 ÷ 100) / -ln(2)